compbiocore/VariantVisualization.jl/README.md

 Expected Time for Installation: Installation time depends on your network bandwidth, but should take less than 10 minutes for VIVA installation to install all dependency packages.
 Installing and using Julia packages for the first time takes longer than when using them in subsequent sessions.

-*Note*: When installing VariantVisualization.jl and running VIVA remote compute clusters, you may need to load the OpenGl module in addition to loading the Julia module.
+*Note*: When installing Julia and running VIVA on Windows, you will need to add Julia to the Windows path variable.
+This takes ~ 1 minute following the instructions found [here](https://compbiocore.github.io/VariantVisualization.jl/latest/installation/)

 ### Command Line Tool